MetaGenAI/metagen.ai/datachallenge.md

 Do you want to earn some NCR while doing stuff you love, and at the same time contribute to science and the future?
 Well, then you may wanna participate in the following challenge^^

 The **MetaGen Data Challenge** is the first initiative to engage social VR users in AI research, so that they can contribute to it, and benefit from it.
-For it, we are looking for people who want to record their VR activities and share them to a public dataset for AI research.
+For the challenge, we are looking for people who want to record their VR activities and share them to a public dataset for AI research.
 We will be using the [MetaGen Recording tool](https://www.youtube.com/watch?v=PgQmuIQYoBE&ab_channel=GuillermoValle), and will be offering **two bounties** for the first people to reach certain milestones:

 * **500 NCR** for the first person or group to reach 24h of public domain recordings of **general and social activities**.
 The recordings can of anything that involves social interaction (acting, role playing, chatting), but also other activities like dancing, or playing games.
 More details below.

 * **500 NCR** for the first person or group to reach 12h of public domain recordings of **dancing**.
 This is particularly aimed at the VR dancing community, like members of IDA and others:)

+The idea is that if you do acting, roleplaying, streaming, playing social games, dancing, etc., then you can do any of those things, but use the bot to record them (which is as easy as pressing a couple of buttons, as explained [int the video](https://www.youtube.com/watch?v=PgQmuIQYoBE&ab_channel=GuillermoValle)).
+Below, I'll explain in more detail what kind of things it would be interesting to record (from the perspective of being useful/fun for an AI to learn from), as well as how to use the tool in more detail.

 ## General and social activities category